 About the Center

 Through thematic lectures and events, the Center for Ethics serves the teaching and study of the liberal arts at Muhlenberg College by providing opportunities for intensive conversation and thinking about the ethical dimensions of contemporary philosophical, political, economic, social, cultural, and scientific issues.
 In service to its mission, the Center for Ethics hosts special events and programs, provides faculty development opportunities, and provides support for student programming.
 The Center and thematic programs are directed by full-time faculty members.
-The current Center Director is Chris Sistare, professor of philosophy and co-director of philosophy and political thought.
+The current Center Director is Brian Mello, associate professor of political science.

 How Programs are Chosen